openstack-archive/sahara/doc/source/userdoc/installation.guide.rst

 Note:
 -----
 One of the :doc:`Savanna features <features>`, Anti-Affinity, requires a Nova adjustment.
-See :doc:`anti_affinity` for details.
+See :ref:`Enabling Anti-Affinity <enable-anti-affinity>` for details.
 But that is purely optional.

 Make sure that your operating system is not blocking Savanna port (default: 8386).